This post may contain affiliate links. Please read our disclosure policy.

-I served this yummy slow cooker broccoli corn casserole with my first ever slow cooker whole chicken a couple weekends back.
+I served this yummy slow cooker broccoli corn casserole along with my first ever slow cooker whole chicken a couple weekends back.

 Easy, creamy and delicious, this comforting casserole reminds me a lot of the vegetable casseroles Mom used to make for Sunday dinners when I was growing up.

+Most of the time these days I eat my vegetables either steamed or roasted.
 So this quick and easy slow cooker broccoli corn casserole was a fun and tasty change of pace.

 Here’s a picture I shot of the leftovers the next day, which obviously are not as photogenic as they were the night before…

-But, I don't think I'm ever going to be one of those bloggers who's willing to hold up sitting down to dinner with her family trying to capture the perfect shot.
-Especially when I'm hungry!
+But, I don’t think I’m ever going to be one of those people who’s willing to hold up sitting down to dinner with her family trying to capture the perfect shot.
+Especially when I’m hungry!

-How Many Calories and WW Points in this Casserole?
+How Many Calories and WW Points in Slow Cooker Broccoli Corn Casserole?

 5 SmartPoints (Green plan)